daronphang/coding_resources/javascript/react/http_requests.md

 ## Example:
 If want to execute HTTP request as the page loads, use useEffect() and useCallback() to prevent infinite loop in dependencies.
+When using fetch(), can include methods (POST,GET), body and headers objects.
 ```javascript

 function App() {